work-shop/medmates/README.md

 1. Run `docker-compose up` to bring up your development environment (if it's not up already).

-2. Run `yarn run start` to start the watch and build tasks.
+2. Run `yarn start` to launch the build and watch tasks.
+A browser window should appear showing your WordPress website.

-3. Activate "Custom" WordPress theme.
+3. Activate the "Custom" WordPress theme.

 4. Get coding!